jjwithanr/obsidian_bible_study/docs/New Testament/1 Peter/1Peter3.md

 #### v.17
 >It is better, if it is God's will, to suffer for doing good than for doing evil.

+#### v.19-20
+>through whom also he went and preached to the spirits in prison <sup>20</sup>who disobeyed long ago when God waited patiently in the days of Noah while the ark was being built.
+In it only a few people, eight in all, were saved through water,

 #### v.21
 >and this water symbolizes baptism that now saves you also - not the removal of dirt from the body but the pledge of a good conscience toward God.
 It saves you by the resurrection of Jesus Christ,